ava8ha/000/README.md

 So the people found it funny to poimt put the _cringeness_ of the movies.

 And if my bias hasn't given it awy already, i think it's a shame.
 Because of this, the only way to be vocal about liking twilight, is saying you mean it ironically.
-Ofcourse i do not know how socially acceptable it was to like Twilight back in 2008, but i can assure you, it barely is now.
+Ofcourse i do not know how socially acceptable it was to like Twilight back in 2008, but i can assure you, it ~~barely is~~ isn't now.